takskazatsootvetstvenno/vulkan_cmake/README.md

 ./WidnowsDebug.cmd or ./WindowsRelease.cmd

-in test_dir you will found build and install directory
+in test_dir you will find the build and install directory
 # Used materials/libs

 Used materials from https://vulkan-tutorial.com/